London is Blue Dispatch #007

 A lot has happened in the past three years.

-And yet, I arrived in Mumbai on the eve of my birthday, 40 days ago.
-Still two days away from the police call.
-Another few days before being bitten.
-The last time Chelsea won was on the 15th of January, my last full day in Pune.
-Since then, I have gone back to being a ghost, putting on noise-canceling headphones, writing for half the day, poring through games of players who could grab the world by the scruff of the neck tomorrow.
-Football is what keeps me sane here.
-Watching games in Pune was a ritual.
+Football is what keeps me sane.
+Watching games in Dad’s place is a ritual.
 In Mumbai, living the way I have to, it is salvation.
 Every matchday for the last couple of weeks, I have cupped my phone in my palms and prayed.
 This is a big deal since I am an atheist.
-I prayed for a win.
+I pray for a win.
+I pray for a gentle crack of dawn in an attic that stays dark even during the day.
 The first three games brought three successive draws.
 These days, every time a Chelsea fan asks “how could it possibly get worse?” the footballing Gods answer – “let me show you.”
 Those three draws were followed by three successive losses.
 We haven’t scored once.

 If you’re still here, reading, then just like me, you’re wondering – where is he going with this?